The Jones Clause in Cook Islands Trusts

 The Jones clause is a drafting tool, not a guarantee.
 Its effectiveness depends on how it is drafted and how it fits within the broader trust structure.

-A Jones clause that is drafted too broadly can create unintended exposure.
-If the clause authorizes the trustee to pay “any creditor” rather than a specifically identified creditor or narrowly defined category, it effectively converts the trust from a protective structure into one that is routinely accessible to claimants.
+A Jones clause drafted too broadly can create unintended exposure.
+If the clause authorizes the trustee to pay “any creditor” rather than a specifically identified creditor or narrowly defined category, it effectively converts the trust into one that is routinely accessible to claimants.
 The clause should be as narrow as possible, identifying the specific claim, creditor, or obligation it addresses.

 A Jones clause also does not prevent a U.S. court from ordering the settlor to direct the trustee to pay.
 It merely provides a framework under which the trustee may choose to pay voluntarily.
-If the trustee declines to pay because the clause’s conditions are not satisfied, the U.S. court still has limited ability to compel the Cook Islands trustee to act.
-The clause’s primary value is in its effect on the fraudulent transfer analysis and the contempt calculus, not in guaranteeing a specific outcome for the creditor.
+If the trustee declines because the clause’s conditions are not satisfied, the U.S. court still has limited ability to compel the Cook Islands trustee to act.
+The clause’s primary value is its effect on the fraudulent transfer analysis and the contempt calculus, not any guaranteed outcome for the creditor.

-The clause’s existence in the trust deed may also become known to the creditor during discovery or post-judgment proceedings.
+The clause’s existence in the trust deed may become known to the creditor during discovery or post-judgment proceedings.
 A creditor who learns that the trust deed includes a Jones clause may attempt to invoke it, which is by design.
-The clause is intended to provide a mechanism for payment; the conditions attached to it determine whether payment actually occurs.
-In Southpac’s experience administering trusts with Jones clause provisions, creditors rarely pursue the clause’s mechanism to completion.
+The clause is intended to provide a mechanism for payment, and the conditions attached to it determine whether payment actually occurs.
+Creditors rarely pursue the clause’s mechanism to completion.
 They more commonly pursue settlement through domestic proceedings before involving the trustee directly.

 Drafting Considerations

-The Jones clause should be drafted by U.S. counsel in coordination with the Cook Islands trustee.
+The Jones clause should be drafted by U.S. counsel coordinating with the Cook Islands trustee.
 Several decisions must be made during the drafting process.

-The second is what conditions must be satisfied before payment.
+What conditions must be satisfied before payment.
 At minimum, the clause should require a final, non-appealable judgment and exhaustion of non-trust assets.
-Additional conditions, such as time limits for presenting the claim or caps on the amount payable, further narrow the clause’s scope and protect the trust’s assets from excessive exposure.
+Additional conditions—such as time limits for presenting the claim or caps on the amount payable—further narrow the clause’s scope and protect the trust’s assets.

-The third is whether the clause operates as a directive or a grant of discretion.
+Whether the clause operates as a directive or discretionary authorization.
 Most practitioners draft the Jones clause as discretionary, meaning the trustee is authorized but not required to pay.
-This preserves the trustee’s independent judgment and avoids converting the clause into an enforceable obligation that a creditor could use to compel payment through Cook Islands proceedings.
+Discretionary drafting preserves the trustee’s independent judgment and avoids converting the clause into an enforceable obligation that a creditor could use to compel payment through Cook Islands proceedings.
+The Jones clause is typically drafted during the setup and application process as part of the broader trust formation sequence.